-Branded fuels sales (including middle distillates) averaged 318,000 Bbls/d from the merger date.
+Sunoco's branded fuels sales (including middle distillates) averaged 315,700 Bbls/d in 2013.

 The Sunoco® brand is positioned as a premium brand.
 Brand improvements in recent years have focused on physical image, customer service and product offerings.
 In addition, Sunoco believes its brands and high performance gasoline business have benefited from its sponsorship agreements with NASCAR® and INDYCAR®.
 Under the sponsorship agreement with NASCAR, which continues until 2019, Sunoco® is the Official Fuel of NASCAR® and APlus® is the Official Convenience Store of NASCAR®.
 Sunoco has exclusive rights to use certain NASCAR® trademarks to advertise and promote Sunoco products and is the exclusive fuel supplier for the three major NASCAR® racing series.
 Sunoco has an agreement to be the Official Fuel of the INDYCAR® series through the 2014 season.